 Putrajaya has a typically tropical climate of warm, sunny weather throughout the year.
 Rain is most frequent from November to January, but can be expected in any month.

-Cloudy with a thunderstorm
+Cloudy with a couple of thunderstorms

 LanguageBahasa Malaysia, English, Mandarin, Cantonese